 In 2019, the City asked the community to help us name the three new streets on the Downtown Riverfront site.
 After an engaging process that generated more than 1,100 ideas from community members, Mayor Vinis revealed the final street names: Annie Mims Lane, Nak-nak Avenue, and Wiley Griffon Way.
 Visit the Engage Eugene website to learn more about the selection process and the history behind the chosen names.

-For the vertical development of the neighborhood, the City is working with Atkins Dame, Inc. (formerly referred to as Williams/Dame & Associates or WDA) who have a tremendous amount of downtown and riverfront redevelopment experience.
+For the vertical development of the neighborhood, the City is working with Atkins Dame, Inc. (formerly Williams/Dame & Associates, WDA below) who have a tremendous amount of downtown and riverfront redevelopment experience.
 Atkins Dame has a commitment to, and track record of, developing high quality projects that create a unique sense of place and neighborhood.

 In November 2020, Atkins Dame Inc. and the Urban Renewal Agency of the City of Eugene entered into a disposition and development agreement (DDA) that will guide development of the new neighborhood, including schedule and timing expectations, design requirements, and infrastructure investments.
-Atkins Dame expects construction to occur in phases from 2022 until 2025.
-Their planned multi-use concept includes hundreds of new housing units and new retail spaces.
+For more information on the development in the neighborhood visit The River District Eugene website.

 Below is a recap of major milestones with Atkins Dame:

 - January 31, 2018 - Atkins Dame presented their initial vision and concepts for the Downtown Riverfront site to City Council.
 Watch a video of the presentation Opens a New Window. or view the presentation slides Opens a New Window. .